lafriks/xormstore/README.md

 #### License

-gormstore is licensed under the MIT license.
+xormstore is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full license text.